 Knack R, Knack R, Talie H. Irisin and the possible impact on a cytokin storm in athletes with COVID-19.
 A case report.
-Harvard Public Health Review.
+HPHR.
 2021; 27.

 Possible role of irisin as a suppressor of inflammatory exacerbation in athletes at Covid-19.
 Illustrated by the present report of a crossfit athlete patient, with a genetic profile for inflammatory exacerbation, who acquired Covid-19 and presented a good clinical evolution.

 One of the fatal factors of the infection by SARS-CoV-2 is the overreaction of the inflammatory system that causes which is known as a cytokine storm.
 A cytokine storm, cytokine cascade, inflammatory storm or hypercytokinemia, is a potentially fatal immune reaction consisting of a positive feedback loop between cytokines and white blood cells, with very high levels of various cytokines.
 Cytokine storms may explain why some people have a severe reaction in the COVID-19 disease, while others experience only mild symptoms.
 The first symptoms of a cytokine storm are high fever, swelling and redness, nausea and extreme fatigue.
 In some cases, the immune reaction can lead to death.
 Several inflammatory cytokines at abnormal levels were detected in blood plasma after infection by SARS-CoV-2: granulocyte and macrophage colony stimulating factor (GM-CSF), interleukin (IL-6), tumor necrosis factor α (TNF-α), IL-2, 7, 10, and granulocyte colony stimulating factor (G-CSF).